mikebarile/Lane-Detection/README.md

 ---

-### Reflection
+### Methodology

 The lane detection pipeline consists of several steps:
-1. Convert the image to grey scale
+##1.
+Convert the image to grey scale
 ![alt text][greyScale]
-2. Use Canny edge detection to create a new image in which edges are highlighted
+##2.
+Use Canny edge detection to create a new image in which edges are highlighted
 ![alt text][edges]
-3. Apply an image mask in order to focus on the portion of the image where lanes could exist
+##3.
+Apply an image mask in order to focus on the portion of the image where lanes could exist
 ![alt text][maskedEdges]
-4. Determine Hough Lines based on image mask and draw lines onto blank image
+##4.
+Determine Hough Lines based on image mask and draw lines onto blank image
 ![alt text][lineImage]
-5. Draw the lines onto the original image
+##5.
+Draw the lines onto the original image
 ![alt text][lineEdges]

+### Reflection

 Initially, this pipeline only showed lines that exist in the actual image.
 For example, a dashed line on the road would appear as multiple dashes instead of a single lane line.